Headquarters Windsor, England

 1997 - British Gas separated into two different companies, ‘Centrica plc’ and ‘British Gas plc’.

 1998 - British Gas begins selling electricity to customers.

 British Gas continues today to be the sole supply brand for the Centrica conglomerate, allowing a comprehensive energy network through a family of unique companies.
-British Gas is quite comfortably the most popular energy supplier in the UK, supplying more than 11 million homes, employing over 30,000 people, and making a staggering £10,609m revenue from supply alone in 2015.
-Perhaps most recognised by their distinctive British Gas vans, their intelligent branding and marketing has made the company one of the most household names of the last 20 years.
+Instantly identifiable by their distinctive British Gas vans, their intelligent branding and marketing has made the company one of the most-recognised household names of the last 20 years.

 British Gas Smart Meters

 Great Britain is currently undergoing, like many other countries across Europe, a national rollout of smart meters.
 While the government had hoped for every household to have a smart meter by 2020, this has been shifted to a soft target due to unexpected delays in the rollout process.